AlexAichinger/mhp-grow/README.md

    <code>git checkout tags/challenge1 -b <branch_name></code>

 Our challenge will be to setup the controller needed for our application.
-The application will be able to take a list of names and go ahead and split the names into a given number of groups by random.
-So therefore we will need a controller to accept a list of strings and an integer.
+The application will be able to take a list of names and go ahead and split the list into groups of a given size.
+Therefore, we will need a controller to accept a list of strings and an integer.
 Go ahead and get started!

 If you need some extra help on how to do it go ahead and follow the step by step bellow: